 - Any family member, spouse or child, not on a work visa, IS NOT ELIGIBLE for a SSN, and is required to get a Taxpayer Identification Number (ITIN) at the Internal Revenue Office.
 Family members will need their passport, VISA, and one other form of identification document, as well as a completed W-7 form located at the IRS FORMS.

 What is a Social Security number, and do I really want or need one?

 Before the industrial revolution, America was mostly a country of small farmers.
 But we soon became a country where more people worked for wages and fewer worked the land.
 This change helped make America strong, and it raised our standard of living.
 It also created new risks to family security and made it more difficult for families to “take care of their own” in hard times.

-The Great Depression of the 1930’s dramatized the fact that many American workers were finally dependent of factors beyond their own control.
+The Great Depression of the 1930s dramatized the fact that many American workers were finally dependent on factors beyond their own control.
 The Social Security Act, signed into law by President Franklin Delano Roosevelt in 1935, helped to alleviate this situation.

 The Social Security system provides a minimum “floor of protection” for retired workers, and for workers and their families who face a loss of income due to disability or the death of a family wage earner.

 Social Security payments are based on two underlying philosophies.
 First, the system is designed so that there is a clear link between how much a worker pays into the system and how much he or she will get in benefits.
 Basically, high wage earners get more, low wage earners get less.